Key dates and tips to help small businesses get ready for EOFY

 Posted on: 22 Sep 2024 at 10:58 am

 Do you want to prevent yourself from an extra headache when it comes to tax time this year?
-Yes, you should!
-The planning ahead process can save you much time, money, and stress when your financial year is over on March 31st 2021.
-But where do you begin?
-The organization of your important documents is an excellent first step.It is a process that all businesses should be getting up to speed on a daily basis, experts suggest.
-A well-organized start will ensure minimal preparation time is needed when you’re ready to prepare your tax return.
+Of course you do!
+Planning ahead could save you lots of time, money, and stress when the financial year closes on 31 March 2021.
+But how do you begin?
+Making sure you have your essential documents organized is a good first step.It is a process that all businesses must get correct on a daily basis, experts say.
+Making sure you are organized from the beginning can ensure that you have the minimum amount of preparation time is needed when the time comes to create your tax return.

-Using intuitive accounting software and cloud storage options like Google Drive or Dropbox – in addition to tenancy administration software like myRent.co.nz can help save businesses time.
+The use of intuitive accounting software and cloud storage such as Google Drive or Dropbox – in addition to tenancy administration software such as myRent.co.nz can help save businesses time.

-If you go to your accountant and can’t remember your stock levels from a couple of months ago, that creates difficulties.
+If you visit your accountant and can’t remember the stock levels you had the last few months, that creates difficulties.

-A great reminder for small business owners is that a temporary increase in the asset write-off in an instant during COVID-19 – from $500 up to $5,000 – is set to be lowered back to $1,000 as of 17 March 2021.
+A great reminder for small entrepreneurs is that a temporary increase in the instant asset write-off during COVID-19 – from $500 to $5,000 – is being scaled back to $1,000 beginning 17 March 2021.

-This change will have a significant impact on small businesses.
+This change will have a significant impact on small-scale businesses.

-These are just a few of the important tax-related tax changes that took place recently or are in the works for 2021.
+Here are some additional important tax-related tax changes that took place recently or are in the works for 2021.

-1. Don’t forget that the minimum wage will rise by $1.10 increasing it from $18.90 to $20 per hour as of 1 April 2021.
-This could potentially affect your financial records and superannuation payouts.
+1. Don’t forget that the minimum wage is set to increase by $1.10 and will increase up from $18.90 to $20 per hour on April 1, 2021.
+This could impact your financial records and superannuation payments.

-2. A new 39% personal tax rate will apply for incomes above $180,000.
-The new tax rate is effective from 1 April 2021.
-Tachibana states that it is more likely to be a problem for those who earn income from providing personal services, rather than those who hold investment accounts and are able to earn capital gains.
+2. A new personal tax rate will be imposed on income above $180,000.
+The new tax rate will be in effect starting on April 1st, 2021.
+Tachibana claims that this is likely to be a problem for those who earn income from providing personal services, instead of those who own an investment and enjoy capital gains.

-3. Make sure you are aware that ACC Earners’ levy, that helps pay for the expenses of injuries suffered by employees will remain at its level until 2022 in order to help companies deal the financial burdens of COVID-19.
-As at January 2021, the levy was $1.39 100 cents (1.39%).
+3. Be aware that the ACC Earners’ levy, that helps pay for the expenses related to injuries sustained by employees, will remain at the present levels until 2022 to help businesses cope with the financial burdens of COVID-19.
+At the time of January 2021 the levy sits at $1.39 for every $100 (1.39 percent).

 The building blocks for EOFY the success of EOFY

-Here are some advice and dates from experts who small business owners might be able to remember when getting their house organized for tax season.
+Here are some important advice and dates from experts that small-business owners may wish to consider when getting their house in order for tax time.

 1. Finalise your accounts

-• Follow up overdue accounts as well as outstanding transactions to get an overview of the year in its entirety.
+• Review accounts with a late payment as well as outstanding transactions to get an overview of the entire year.

-• Note clients or suppliers who invoiced you on 31 March or before but aren’t invoiced until April.
-You might want to consider treating these costs as 2020-21 costs.
+• Include clients or suppliers that have invoiced you by 31 March or before but aren’t paid until after April.
+Take these costs into consideration as 2020-21 costs.

 2. Clean up and reconcile your records

-• Reconcile your bank accounts , and verify that they are in line with the balances from your bank statements.
+• Check your bank accounts to ensure they are reconciled and make sure they are in balance with the amounts on your bank statements.

-• Check the information that you have collected during EOFY to determine the financial position of your business.
+• Examine the data taken during EOFY to evaluate the current financial position of your business.

-• Contact your payroll provider to provide EOFY data when you can, so that it can be analyzed.
+• Get your payroll company to provide EOFY data when you can, to allow it to be analysed.

-• Access to Inland Revenue documents, including PAYE tax obligations as well as any KiwiSaver obligations for employees.
+• Access Inland Revenue records, which include PAYE tax obligations and KiwiSaver duties for staff.

-• Update your employer superannuation contribution tax (ESCT) rates*, with the tax rate different for each employee depending on their earnings and length of their tenure.
+• Check your employer’s superannuation contributions tax (ESCT) rates*, with the tax rate differing for each employee based on their salary and the length of service.

-• Electronically file, as required when your business is paying more than $50,000 per year in ESCT and PAYE taxes.
+• Electronically file, as required in the event that your business pays more than $50,000 per year in PAYE tax and ESCT.

-*For KiwiSaver companies, they must pay ESCT on employee contributions up to 3% but not on contributions deducted from the employee’s wages.
+*For KiwiSaver companies, they must pay ESCT on employer contributions of 3% but not on contributions taken out of the employee’s wages.

 5. Maximise your tax refunds

-• Keep track of all expenditures and asset purchases throughout the year, as well as spending on repairs or maintenance in order to claim any EOFY refunds.
+• Keep track of all expenditures and asset purchases during the year, along with spending on repairs or maintenance, to claim any EOFY refunds.

-• Think about disposing of stock that is no longer needed since provisions for obsolete stock or write-downs of stock are not usually tax-deductible.
+• You should consider disposing of old stock, as provisions for obsolete stock or write-downs of stock are not typically allowed as tax deductions.

-• Consider making payments within 63 calendar days following 31 March to get an allowance for employee-related expenses like holiday pay, bonuses and long-service leaves.
+• Make sure to make payments within 63 days after 31 March in order to claim an allowance for employee-related expenses such as bonus pay, holiday pay and long-service leave.

-• If your income is higher than what you earned last year, you may want to consider an additional voluntary provisional tax payment to make sure your tax payments are aligned to your income.
+• If your income is significantly higher than last year, consider making an additional voluntary tax payment to align your tax payments with your turnover.

 Certain tax deadlines for 2021 are crucial.

-• 9 February 2021 - 2020 income tax due for taxpayers who don’t have a tax representative.
+• 9 February 2021 Tax on income for 2020 to be paid for those who don’t have a tax professional.

-• 1 March 2021 GST return and tax due for the end of January for businesses that file each two months.
+• 1 March 2021 GST return due and payment due for the end of January for businesses filing every two months.

-• 31 March 2021 Tax year 2020 return due for tax professionals (with an extended the deadline).
+• The deadline for filing is 31 March - 2020 income tax return due for tax professionals (with a valid extension of time).

 • 1.
-April, 2021 the start of the new financial year begins in New Zealand.
+April, 2021 The new financial year begins on the island of New Zealand.

-• 7 May 2021 - final installment of tax provisional due for the fiscal year 2020 and the final opportunity to make voluntary tax payments.
+• 7 May 2021 Final installment of tax provisional due for the fiscal year 2020 and the last opportunity to make voluntary tax payments.

 • 7 May 2021 GST tax return at the end of the year and payment due.

-Notice: Some dates may vary from the official deadline, for example when the due date falls on a weekend or public holiday.
+Notice: Some dates may differ from the official date, for example, the due date is a weekend or public holiday.

 Adelaide Unsecured Business Loans Services